 By Rakesh Vallabh

 Who would have ever thought that inside the IMU sensor is a piece of technology named after a king from over a millennia ago.
 I am talking about Bluetooth, named after King Harald “Bluetooth” Blaatand, a famous Danish king of the 10th century, who unified Denmark and Norway, relating to the beginnings of Bluetooth, bought about to unifying the telecommunication and computing industries.
 It doesn’t stop there though, the Bluetooth logo, the one you see on top of your phone when you are connected to your speaker or car, is actually Harald Bluetooth’s initials written in Scandinavian Rune.
+But now for bluetooth inertial measurement sensors in sport.

 Even though both Bluetooth Classic and BLE use the same 2.4 GHz ISM band to transmit data and can share the same radio antenna, they are not compatible with each other.
 Recently, while helping a customer of ours connect an IMU to a laptop with Bluetooth dongle, and through later research, this manufacturer hadn’t created drivers for BLE, rendering it useless for this purpose.